 This animated version from Matrix Orthopedics shows an overview of what happens during the different stages of total knee replacement surgery.
 It is great way to see what happens but without being too graphic - a good place to start!
 The video lasts approximately two minutes and there is no sound.

 There are a couple of things to note about the surgery shown here.
 Firstly, it does not show the removal of the cruciate ligaments, but this happens as part of the initial preparations of the bones.
-Secondly, it shows the back of the kneecap being replaced, but this is only done if there is arthritis in the patella.
+Secondly, it shows the back of the kneecap being replaced, but this is only done if there is patellofemoral arthritis.
 In cases where there is minimal wear and tear of the kneecap, an implant may not be required.
 The surgeon will remove any osteophytes (bone spurs) to leave a smooth and friction free surface.

 This is an excellent knee replacement surgery video for those that want to see the real thing.
 It shows how the surgery is carried out, the steps taken by the surgeon to ensure the minimal amount of bone is removed, the accurate placement of the prosthesis and all the steps taken to prevent infection.